yoyotv/Image-derain-via-CGAN/README.md

 ## Deploy

+You can download model 17 from [here](https://drive.google.com/drive/u/0/folders/1w88wb9QiUWF9rN9TgTI4RUjP5AeReb6y).
+The coefficient setup of model 17 will be mentioned later.

 1. Assume you are now under Image-derain-via-CGAN-master/code/

 2. Open gan_main_deploy.py and modify the deploy image path and model that you want to load.